-Russians react with shock, outrage to attack on Ukraine
+Hundreds arrested as shocked Russians protest Ukraine attack

-Usmanova called the attack “a disgrace that will be forever with us now.”
+Tatyana Usmanova, an opposition activist in Moscow, wrote on Facebook that she thought she was dreaming when she awoke at 5:30 a.m. to the news, which she called “a disgrace that will be forever with us now.”

-“It will become a huge trauma for the entire nation, which we will spend years coping with,” she wrote.
 “I want to ask Ukrainians for forgiveness.
-We didn’t vote for those who unleashed the war.”
+We didn’t vote for those who unleashed the war,” she said.

-Dozens of posts similar to Usmanova’s came pouring in Thursday, condemning Moscow’s most aggressive actions since the Soviet invasion of Afghanistan in 1979.
-Putin described the attack as a “special military operation” to protect civilians in eastern Ukraine from “genocide” — a false claim the U.S. had predicted he would make as a pretext for an invasion.

-As sirens were blasting in Kyiv, Ukraine’s capital, and large explosions were heard there and in other cities, Russians were signing open letters and online petitions demanding the Kremlin stop the violence, which Ukrainian forces reported had killed more than 40 soldiers and wounded dozens.
+As sirens blasted in Kyiv, Ukraine’s capital, and large explosions were heard there and in other cities, Russians were signing open letters and online petitions demanding the Kremlin halt the assault, which Ukrainian forces reported had killed more than 40 soldiers and wounded dozens.

 “Public opinion is in shock, people are in shock,” political analyst Abbas Gallyamov told The Associated Press.

-One petition, started by a prominent human rights advocate, Lev Ponomavyov, garnered over 150,000 signatures within several hours of being launched and 289,000 by the end of the day.
+One petition, started by a prominent human rights advocate, Lev Ponomavyov, garnered over 150,000 signatures within several hours and 289,000 by the end of the day.
 More than 250 journalists put their names on an open letter decrying the aggression.
 Another one was signed by some 250 scientists, while by 194 municipal council members in Moscow and other cities signed a third.

-“I’m worried about the people very much, I’m worried to tears,” said Zoya Vorobey, a resident of Korolyov, a town outside Moscow, told the AP, her voice cracking.
+“I’m worried about the people very much, I’m worried to tears,” said Zoya Vorobey, a resident of Korolyov, a town outside Moscow, her voice cracking.
 “I’ve been watching television since this morning, every minute, to see if anything changes.
-Unfortunately, nothing (changes) so far.”
+Unfortunately, nothing.”

-Several Russian celebrities and public figures, including those working with state TV, spoke out against the attack as well.
+Several Russian celebrities and public figures, including some working for state TV, spoke out against the attack.
 Yelena Kovalskaya, director of a state-funded Moscow theater, announced on Facebook she was quitting her job, saying “it’s impossible to work for a killer and get paid by him.”

-Pickets and protests broke out in several Russian cities, and calls to gather for a demonstration in the center of Moscow and St. Petersburg were making the rounds on social media in the morning.

 “I know that right now many of you feel desperation, helplessness, shame over Vladimir Putin’s attack on the friendly nation of Ukraine.
-But I urge you not to despair,” human rights activist Marina Litvinovich said in a video statement on Facebook, calling on Russians to protest in their cities Thursday evening.
+But I urge you not to despair,” human rights activist Marina Litvinovich said in a video statement on Facebook, calling for mass protests Thursday evening.

 “We, the Russian people, are against the war Putin has unleashed.
 We don’t support this war, it is being waged not on our behalf,” Litvinovich said.